is a tactical level wargame of World War II ground combat using miniature soldiers and vehicles.

 A separate unit card is provided for every type of vehicle, gun,

-and infantry unit used in the game.
+and infantry unit used in the game (for a full list of cards included in the basic game components, click here).
 To the right is a sample unit card for the German Panther Tank.

 a concise game aid, but can also be used as a painting guide.